HDK101/unnoficial-gog-product-wrapper/README.md

 ### An wrapper for GOG API for retrieving and managing products data

+## Warning!
-### Warning!
-Changes to the official GOG API could make this library unusable!
+1. Changes to the official GOG API could make this library unusable!
+2. Requests to the API are generally slow(run a test with Mocha and see it yourself)

+## Content
 1. How to install
 2. How to use
 3. Other methods